 Road Trip Animation in PowerPoint 2016 Tutorial

-First I would like to mention about the original Road Trip Animation by Bjorn Peters and of course we just tried to replicate the same animation in PowerPoint to showcase animation #possibilitieswithpowerpoint.
+First I would like to mention the original Road Trip Animation by Bjorn Peters and of course, we just tried to replicate the same animation in PowerPoint to showcase animation #possibilitieswithpowerpoint.
 This is my 2nd collaborated project and the entire project is designed and animated by Creative Wolf.
 I just changed it a bit to match up with the original.
-Both presentations are available for download and the download link is given in the end of this article.
+Both presentations are available for download and the download link is given at the end of this article.

 Road Trip Animation in PowerPoint

 So, let’s dig into the tutorial and learn how we can create short animated scenes in PowerPoint.
-Don’t forget that you must have a good understanding of How To Use Shape Tools and Formatting Options to draw these kind of animation scenes.
-As I always said that applying animation on objects are easier than drawing the objects in the first place, which surely takes a lot of time.
+Don’t forget that you must have a good understanding of How To Use Shape Tools and Formatting Options to draw this kind of animation scene.
+As I always said that applying animation to objects is easier than drawing the objects in the first place, which surely takes a lot of time.

 Road Trip Animation Scene Design